-- Tuesday of the Twenty-First Week in Ordinary Time August 23, 2016
+- Thursday of the Twenty-Second Week in Ordinary Time September 1, 2016

 The Catholic Parent Revival is crisscrossing the country to support, motivate, and revive the faith of parents and grandparents through stirring music and song, inspiring messages and stories, and deep and powerful prayer.
 Join hundreds of other adults for an evening of CPR and inhale a breath of new life into your vocation as a parent.
 Two sessions are being offered.
 Register here.